foundersandcoders/Node-Shell-Workshop/PROJECT.md

 ```

 The only program you need to write is `test-runner.js`, however feel free
-to modularise the code if it becomes appropriate.
+to modularise and write tests for the code if it becomes appropriate.

 ### Colours and styling